Does Chamberlain - Texas have a good student to faculty ratio?

 Full-Time Teaching Staff is Well Below Average

-Chamberlain College of Nursing - Texas' use of full-time instructors ranks among the nation's lowest, with only 18.0% of instructors teaching on a full-time basis.
+Chamberlain University - Texas' use of full-time instructors ranks among the nation's lowest, with only 17.0% of instructors teaching on a full-time basis.